engeir/hack-md-notes/volcano-papers.md

 - Some ensemble members warm at high latitudes
 - __Robust feature:__ The inter-hemispheric asymmetry in the temperature response of the climate system response to approximately hemispherically symmetric volcanic forcing
-- __Despite the very different physical nature of the forcings, same asymmetric fast response to CO2 is what they find here for symmetric volcanic forcing__
+- __Despite the dissimilar physical nature of the forcings, same asymmetric fast response to CO2 is what they find here for symmetric volcanic forcing__